th2-net/th2-data-services/README.md

 # 1. Introduction

-This repository is an interface for creating th2-data-services applications.
+This repository is a library for creating th2-data-services applications.
+Data Services allows you to manipulate the stream data processing workflow using pipelining.

 The library's features: